-It’s nearly time to start contributing to your pension again, with the suspension/holiday period provided for under the National Pensions (Amendment) Law, 2020 set to come to an end on 31 December 2020.
+It’s time to start contributing to your pension again as the suspension/holiday period provided for under the National Pensions (Amendment) Act, 2020 has ended.
+Employees and companies must restart contributions payments starting with October earnings.

-This deadline, coupled with the recent market uncertainty caused by the COVID-19 pandemic, may have you thinking more about how your money is being invested by your pension provider.
+With the recent market uncertainty caused by the COVID-19 pandemic, you may be thinking more about how your money is being invested by your pension provider.
 You’ve probably come across the following terms if you’ve done a bit of research on investment strategies:

 Combating volatility by dollar cost averaging